Circular walk from The Rumps to Polzeath

 The Greater Black-backed Gull is the largest member of the gull family and a bird of formidable size, with a wingspan of nearly 6ft.
 Unlike other gulls, the Greater Black-backed Gull is highly predatory.
 Young birds are a significant portion of its diet and it tends to live amongst other seabirds where it can eat the neighbours.
 It has also been known to swallow whole rabbits and even eat young lambs.
 It often steals food from other seabirds using its large size to intimidate them into dropping it, and consequently it is sometimes referred to as a pirate.

-5. Go through the gate and continue towards the headland until you reach another gate across the path.
+8. Go through the gate and follow the path along the coast until you reach a gate across the path with a "National Trust - The Rumps" sign.

 About a mile out into the bay on your right, lies the wreck of the SS Sphene.